-3. Write a short sentence, then draw a cloud around it.
+2. Write something, then draw a box or a cloud around it.

 A lot of what makes sketchnoting interesting is the way information gets called out on a page.
 Magazines and books do this all the time, by taking separate, but related information and putting it in a colored box on a page.

 An easy way to do this in your notes is to write a sentence, quote, or phrase, and then just bubble it with a colored pencil or marker.
 It will draw your eye to the information and give it presence on a page.

 Want to take it to the next level?
 Bubble another phrase related to it, then draw an arrow to connect the two together.
 (I told you, sketchnotes LOVE arrows!)